How a new hard hat technology can protect workers better from concussion

 Studies show that's because an oblique impact can cause the helmet, and the head inside it, to turn suddenly and violently.
 And a growing body of research shows that the brain is highly vulnerable to this sort of rotational force.

-The reason is that the brain is a bit like an egg yoke — a soft capsule surrounded by liquid, and contained inside a hard shell.
+The reason is that the brain is a bit like an egg yolk — a soft capsule surrounded by liquid, and contained inside a hard shell.

 You can shake an egg forcefully without disrupting the contents.
-But experiments show that if you spin one hard enough, the yoke inside will rupture even though the shell remains intact.
+But experiments show that if you spin one hard enough, the yolk inside will rupture even though the shell remains intact.

 Most hard hats act like an egg shell.